 Ruling on mask mandate was the right call

-St. Croix County Circuit Court Judge R. Michael Waterman made the right call on Monday when he rejected a challenge to Gov. Tony Evers’ authority to issue a mask order.
+Star News editor Brian Wilson.
+Polk County Circuit Court Judge Michael Waterman made the right call Oct.
+12, when he rejected a challenge to Gov. Tony Evers’ authority to issue a mask order.

 While the law gives the governor broad powers, they are far from absolute.
-At any time, the legislature can meet and by joint resolution with a simple majority end the governor’s emergency declaration or cancel any of the emergency orders.
-This puts the ultimate power in the hands of the people through their representatives in the legislature.
-Rather than using their constitutional power and voting to strike down or modify the mask mandate, GOP leaders decided to hire private attorneys at taxpayers’ expense to support WILL’s lawsuit in hopes of once again hiding behind judicial robes.
+At any time, the legislature can meet and by joint resolution with a simple majority, end the governor’s emergency declaration or cancel any of the emergency orders.
+This puts the ultimate power in the hands of the people, through their representatives in the legislature.

-“[I]f the legislature is unconvinced that a state of emergency does exist, the legislature has the ultimate power to terminate it,” stated Judge Waterman in his ruling rejecting an injunction against the governor’s order.
+“[If] the legislature is unconvinced that a state of emergency does exist, the legislature has the ultimate power to terminate it,” stated Waterman in his ruling rejecting an injunction against the governor’s order.

 Wisconsin is currently the national hotspot for COVID-19 cases.
-The mask mandate and the additional orders calling for reduced occupancy in public buildings are reasonable and moderate steps to help bring the spread of the disease under control.
-No one enjoys wearing a mask or being limited in going out to their favorite restaurant or tavern.
-Likewise no one enjoys getting sick or seeing a loved one die due to a preventable illness.
+The mask mandate and the additional orders calling for reduced occupancy in public buildings, are reasonable and moderate steps to help bring the spread of the disease under control.
+No one enjoys wearing a mask, or being limited in going out to their favorite restaurant or tavern.
+Likewise, no one enjoys getting sick or seeing a loved one die, because of a preventable illness.

 Waterman made the right call in not using an injunction to override the power of the governor to act in an emergency.
 If the legislature wants the mask order to go away, legislators will need to stand up and act, and face the consequences of their action in the ballot box.